jayveeballesteros/4k-ordering-android-app/README.md

-# ordering
-all crud operation using volley library for ordering cart application. send data to server - user registation /login save data to sharedpreference user can buy product user can add to cart item user can rating of buying product
+# Ordering System for 4K Milktea and Snacks

+Android app for 4k Milktea and Snacks Shop with material design pattern using MySQL and PHP.
+All crud operation using volley library.

+User can browse Menu
+User can buy product
+User can rate the product and give feedback.